cscart/docs/en/user_guide/manage_products/products/add_product.rst

 #.
 In the Administration panel, go to **Products → Products**.

 #.
-Click the gear button in the top right part of the page and choose **Global update**.
+Click the gear button in the upper right part of the page and choose **Global update**.

    .. image:: img/catalog_27.png
        :align: center